praveenmunagapati/boiler/sqlite/README.md

 See https://www.sqlite.org

 Sqlite is probably installed on your Linux host already.
 You'll need to add the development headers to compile to the C API.

-On a typical yum based host,
+On a typical yum based host:

     yum install sqlite
     yum install sqlite-devel

+Or on Ubuntu using apt:

+    apt install sqlite3
+    apt install libsqlite3-dev

 ## Sqlite3